snaaleeye/eng114_cloudAWS/readme.md

 - For directory add -r after .pem scp -i name.pem "file you want to move without quotes" ubuntu@ip... compute.amazonaws.com: if you want to send file to a specific area add it here, if not leave blank.

  scp or rsync - common commands used to migrate

+ Moving directories takes a very long time.

 ### Once inside the app secure shell (.ssh) run the following commands.